Post By Jennifer Drean, Deliberate Directions Success Strategist

 As you can see, most of our behaviors are driven by the Robot Brain, but using the remaining 5% correctly and leveraging our Robot Brain can help us create our best lives and reach the level of super achievers.
 Currently, most people will allow their Monkey Brain to run wild and therefore don’t accomplish as much as they would like.
 For example, as I’m writing this, I have allowed myself to be interrupted 3 times by different alerts and notifications.
 These things are important but not urgent so in order to really be a super successful, super achiever, we need to learn to tame the Monkey and control our emotional responses to the persistent distractions in our environments and minds.
 The best way to do this is to create the systems, structures, disciplines, rituals and routines that we will begin practicing and continue to practice with consistency until they are taken over by the Robot Brain.
 If we can cage the Monkey and convert our routines to the Robot Brain, that will liberate our time, which we all have the same amount of, and focus on working towards big goals and ambitions.
 Don’t waste your talents and potential on things like social media and entertainment in order to feed your Monkey Brain, figure out what is currently distracting you from your goals and develop a plan to eliminate the distractions, tame your monkey and make success your superpower!

 Need some tips on how to create the systems and structures required to tame your Monkey Brain?
-Then check out my next article 3 Step Process for Taming Your Monkey Brain and Eliminating Overwhelm or schedule a complimentary coaching strategy session to see if one of our coaching programs can accelerate your success trajectory!
+Then check out my next article, “3 Step Process for Taming Your Monkey Brain and Eliminating Overwhelm.”
+You can also schedule a complimentary coaching strategy session to see if one of our coaching programs can accelerate your success trajectory!